niat-web/careerpilot-ai/KT-Cursor-Hackathon.md

-# CareerPilot Hackathon — Cursor KT Document
+# Hackathon — Cursor KT Document

 Knowledge Transfer guide for building and deploying a full-stack app with **Cursor**, using **GitHub**, **Vercel**, **Render**, and **Supabase**.